 - 1 sheet of 12″ x 12″ cardstock (for the box) — tip: mix and match paper to create different color lids and bottoms

-- A way to cut out your plushie and cardstock (I use this amazing tool)
+- A way to cut out your plushie and cardstock (I used the amazing Cricut)

-- Our patterns (download it from my free resource library—get the password by filling out the form at the bottom of this post)
+- Design #62 – My free SVG/DXF/PDF cut files/patterns (available in my free resource library—get the password at the bottom of this post)

 How to Put the Pumpkin Pie Plushie Together

-Cut out your fleece according to the pattern.
+Cut out your felt according to the pattern.
 You’ll end up with four pieces — a pie top (orange), two pie sides (both orange), and a pie crust (beige).